 This new approach makes good business sense.
 While the California search giant still wants to “organize the world’s information,” it understands that user experience is more enveloping than just presenting data.
 Pages also need to make people feel delighted.

 The upcoming 2021 page experience algorithm marks an essential evolution in thinking.
 History teaches us that keyword matching helps users to a point.
 But Google knows that web experience doesn’t boil down to a single metric, like relevance.
-Multiple factors influence the delight users derive from browsing.
+Multiple factors influence the user experience.

 For those interested in understanding why the company is motivated to publish the new 2021 update, the video is enlightening.
 A site could have keywords and authority backlinks in abundance, but if page elements load poorly, users come away with a negative experience.
 And that’s precisely what Google wants to avoid.